-If you’re looking to spice things up in the bedroom, an aphrodisiac may do just the trick.
-An aphrodisiac is a substance that can boost your libido or sexual desire.
+If couples are looking to spice things up in the bedroom, an aphrodisiac may do just the trick.
+An aphrodisiac is a substance that can boost libido or sexual desire.
 The word is derived from the Greek word ἀφροδισιακόν (aphrodisiakon), which means “pertaining to Aphrodite,” the Greek goddess of love.

-While aphrodisiacs were originally sourced from mythology, folklore, and superstition, modern-day aphrodisiacs are based on science and can relate more to your current lifestyle.
+While aphrodisiacs were originally sourced from mythology, folklore, and superstition, modern-day aphrodisiacs are based on science and can relate more to one’s current lifestyle.
 This includes sleep.
 In fact, a 2015 study found that women who got an extra hour of sleep were 14% more likely to have sex the next day.

 In this infographic, we’ve got all types of aphrodisiacs from across the globe.
 They range from common ones like oysters to lesser-known substances like cobra blood.
 And don’t forget about getting sleep and exercising — two easy and free ways to boost that libido.

 Want to share this infographic?
 Use this link or the embed code below!